 - Federal Stafford Loan (subsidized)

 - Maryland, Rhode Island & Vermont State Grants

 - Odyssey Scholars Program

 - Alamance Community College Scholarship (for students transferring to Elon)

 Financial Need is determined by subtracting the Expected Family Contribution (EFC) from the university’s Cost of Attendance.

 Cost of Attendance – Expected Family Contribution = Financial Need (Financial Aid Eligibility)

 The cost of attendance is determined by combining the direct costs (tuition, fees, room and board) with the indirect costs not billed or paid directly to the university.
 Indirect costs include $900 for books, $1,100 for transportation and $1,500 for miscellaneous personal expenses.

-Students with need will be offered a financial aid “package” consisting of one or more of the following types of aid: scholarships, grants, loans and campus employment.
+Students with need will be offered a financial aid “offer” consisting of one or more of the following types of aid: scholarships, grants, loans and campus employment.
 Scholarships and grants are “gift” assistance, which do not have to be repaid, while loans and work are referred to as “self-help.”

 Accepted students who apply and qualify for need-based financial aid will receive our best financial aid offer possible.
 Given the size of our endowment and student body, we are unable to meet full demonstrated need with the exception of students in the Odyssey program.
 However, our admissions policy remains need-blind and we are committed to providing every student the highest quality education at a competitive cost.
 Elon ranks #30 among the top 177 private universities that provide outstanding value along with excellent academic quality.
 This is Elon’s 13th consecutive best-value recognition by Kiplinger.